Jake McCarthy Player Props: Diamondbacks vs. Pirates

 Jake McCarthy At The Plate

-- McCarthy is batting .254 with four doubles, five triples, two home runs and 15 walks.
+- McCarthy has four doubles, five triples, two home runs and 17 walks while batting .251.

-- McCarthy will look to extend his four-game hitting streak.
-He's batting .308 in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.